18F/jekyll_pages_api_search/README.md

 You can also add `@import "jekyll_pages_api_search";` to one of your [Sass assets](http://jekyllrb.com/docs/assets/) to use the default interface style.

+Add `skip_index: true` to the front matter of any documents you would like to exclude from the index (e.g. indexes that contain summaries of other documents).

 ### Customization

 If you prefer to craft your own versions of these tags and styles, you can